CHRISTMAS DEAL: Get 6 months free on all Yearly Plans (50% off).

 Human vs. AI Content Performance in Rankings: How AI Content Creation Affects Results

-Key points from the study include:
+Some key points from the study:

 • Human-written articles get 47% more engagement